hobbsdevon/CacheSim/README.md

-# <div align='center'>CacheSimulator and CacheRamSimulator</div>
+# <div align='center'>CacheSim</div>
 ## Introduction
-CacheSimulator is a program written in C as an assignment for a computer organization class.
-Though it certainly needs some improvements, I have decided that I would rather focus on C++ and thus, I have written CacheRamSimulator.
-This program has all of the same functionality as CacheSim, with added RamSim, as these usually work in tandem.
-Moving forward, I will be referencing the CacheRamSimulator
-## Motivation
-I've decided that C++ is one of the primary languages I would like to learn, and instead of improving upon CacheSim in C, I think that improving and adding to it in C++ serves as a good first project
+CacheSim is a program written for my senior capstone project.
+It started as an assignment for a class called computer organization.
+By the end of computer organization, it took user inputs for cache size, ram size, block size, and mapping method.
+For my capstone, I decided to try to implement replacement methods as well.
+This is still a work in progress, but as of now, FIFO is implemented with fully associative mapping.
 ## Functionality
-If it isn't obvious, CacheRamSimulator simulates the data transfer between cache and RAM.
-First, it takes a user input cache size, RAM size, block size, and mapping method.
+If it isn't obvious, CacheSim simulates the data transfer between cache and RAM.
+First, it takes a user input cache size, RAM size, block size, mapping method, and replacement method.
 It then takes a user input memory address, and checks to see whether or not that address is already contained in the cache.
-If not, it moves the block containing that address into the cache, removing another block if necessary.
-It also asks if the user modified the data to determine whether it must be copied back to the RAM, or simply discarded
+It prints cache hit or miss, and if it's a cache miss, the program moves the block containing that address into the cache, replacing another block if necessary.